The dream is over?

 Downloads

-Evadio Pereira Filho, Universidade Federal do Rio Grande do Norte (UFRN), Natal, RN.
+Evadio Pereira Filho, Federal University of Rio Grande do Norte (UFRN), Natal, RN, Brazil

-Miguel Eduardo Moreno Añez, Universidade Federal do Rio Grande do Norte (UFRN), Natal, Rio Grande do Norte, Brasil.
+Miguel Eduardo Moreno Añez, Federal University of Rio Grande do Norte (UFRN), Natal, RN, Brazil

 Abisuga, A. O.,Wang, C. C., & Sunindijo, R. Y. (2020).
 Facility managers’ responses to user post-occupancy feedback: A conceptual framework.
 Facilities, 38(7/8), 481-499. https://doi.org/10.1108/F-10-2018-0119